AndreasPizsa/plugin-powered/README.md

 # plugin-powered 🚀💫

-> Dynamic plugins everywhere

-# Motivation
+> Your app powered by plugins · Universal Plugin Loader

 Plugins are great to build modular, extensible apps.
 Many frameworks have a `use` or similar method to install plugins or _middleware_, but then the configuration is hardcoded, buried in code.

 We can do better.

-Ideally, you can
+# Features

-+ add, remove and configure plugins without changing code ✓
++ Add, remove and configure plugins without changing code ✓
-+ install community plugins using `npm` or `yarn` ✓
++ Install community plugins using `npm` or `yarn` ✓
-+ use a local directory for project-specific plugins ✓
++ Use a local directory for project-specific plugins ✓
-+ configure each plugin without changing code  ✓
-+ define the load order of plugins ✓
++ Define the load order of plugins ✓
-+ Sometimes you may want to share configurations (like eslint) or build upon others (`extends`) TBD, out of scope

-# Benefits
++ Compatible with popular frameworks like Express, Micro, Koa, etc ✓

-+ Change configuration without touching code
++ 100% code coverage ✓

+### Benefits
 + Use different configurations for development, test and production
 + Load configurations from files, databases, URLs, etc